The 192.168.1.1 is the default gateway, normally used by Linksys broadband routers or by other brands of network routers or by any home networks.

 Step 1: Go to http://192.168.1.1 or type 192.168.1.1 into your browser’s address bar.

 Step 2: Now you should be able to access your router’s panel.
 In case if you can’t access and getting an error message on the screen, then it indicates that the entered 19216811 address is not your router’s IP address.
-To check the actual IP address of your router, go to Router’s IP address page.
+To check the actual IP address of your router, go to Router’s Default IP address page.

 Step 3: After getting your router’s IP address, go back to your browser and enter into the browser’s URL bar and search.
 Once you entered, you will be redirected to the user login panel.